JarettBakerDunn/catswithjobs-node-mariadb-docker/README.md

 The repository for the original javascript game can be found here: https://github.com/ecozbel/comp225-project-cats

 The game is playable!
-It is hosted on a digital ocean droplet at this location: 164.92.90.211:8080
+It is hosted on a digital ocean droplet here: 164.92.90.211:8080 You can use the username 'Lisa' and the password 'password' to login.
+This user already has some cats stored in its gallery.
+You can also create a new account for a fresh start.

 ### Database Design: